Topics Map > Learning Technology > Honorlock

 Supported Devices – Windows, Mac, and Chromebook

-•Can allow students to bypass the proctoring requirement via a password from the instructor if necessary
+•Can allow students to bypass the proctoring requirement upon instructor approval if necessary

 •Allows instructors to create settings presets and apply them to other quizzes